-- 5.15 In accordance with section 5 of the CIPFA/SOLACE 'Delivering Good Governance in Local Government 2016 (guidance notes)', a comprehensive self-assessment, largely detailing stable governance arrangements, was completed in previous years and is updated periodically.
+- 5.14 In accordance with section 5 of the CIPFA/SOLACE 'Delivering Good Governance in Local Government 2016 (guidance notes)', a comprehensive self-assessment, largely detailing stable governance arrangements, was completed in previous years and is updated periodically.
 The self-assessment provides a useful indicator of the Council's effectiveness in applying principles of good governance in practice.
-The self-assessment also allows authorities to assess how their processes and documentation meet the criteria suggested in the CIPFA/SOLACE framework. - 5.16 In addition to the self-assessment referred to above, as part of the AGS production process, each directorate is asked to complete an annual self-assessment.
+The self-assessment also allows authorities to assess how their processes and documentation meet the criteria suggested in the CIPFA/SOLACE framework. - 5.15 In addition to the self-assessment referred to above, as part of the AGS production process, each directorate is asked to complete an annual self-assessment.
 This directorate level self-assessment presents the Directorate's view of its governance arrangements.
-Directorate self-assessments serve a dual purpose, in that they provided assurance surrounding the governance arrangements in place for 2022/23, and also provided an opportunity for senior management to reflect on good governance requirements. - 5.17 In 2022/23, the Council's directorates (Supporting People, Supporting Communities, and Corporate Services) completed self-assessments to evaluate governance arrangements and identify areas for improvement.
+Directorate self-assessments serve a dual purpose, in that they provided assurance surrounding the governance arrangements in place for 2022/23, and also provided an opportunity for senior management to reflect on good governance requirements. - 5.16 In 2022/23, the Council's directorates (Supporting People, Supporting Communities, and Corporate Services) completed self-assessments to evaluate governance arrangements and identify areas for improvement.
 Key changes include the division of the Supporting People Directorate into two new directorates: Children and Learning, and Adults and Health.
 The Supporting Communities Directorate launched a Damp and Mould Project Board to address risks related to damp, following the Awaab Ishak case, and a Violence Against Women and Girls Board to promote a zero-tolerance policy towards violence against women and girls.
-The Corporate Services Directorate did not report any significant governance changes. - 5.18 All directorates, except Supporting Communities, reported no significant governance issues based on CIPFA criteria.
+The Corporate Services Directorate did not report any significant governance changes. - 5.17 All directorates, except Supporting Communities, reported no significant governance issues based on CIPFA criteria.
 The Supporting Communities Directorate identified that the effectiveness of governance arrangements needed improvements due to a significant overspend in the Housing Revenue Account (HRA) budget, largely caused by unexpected increases in gas and electricity costs, which were beyond the council's control.
-To mitigate the impact of future cost increases, the HRA now conducts mid-year checks on energy cost forecasts and frequently models energy costs to ensure energy prices charged to residents are better aligned with actual procurement costs for energy. - 5.19 While the Council can implement further cost mitigations, Councils are limited by statute regarding what they can charge to residents and their ability to increase rental income from residential properties within the Housing Revenue Account.
-Further work is underway across the sector to make the case for further national funding for social housing.
+To mitigate the impact of future cost increases, the HRA now conducts mid-year checks on energy cost forecasts and frequently models energy costs to ensure energy prices charged to residents are better aligned with actual procurement costs for energy.